pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 "Please," he said, the word a perfectly calibrated instrument of dispassionate command.

 Nyx didn't move.
 She stood in the center of the room, a feral slash of defiance in the corporate beige.
-Her clothes were a patchwork of scavenged tech and worn leather, her hair a chaotic spill of black, and her eyes... her eyes were old, filled with the weary, patient hatred of the perpetually hunted.
+Her clothes were a patchwork of scavenged tech and worn leather, her hair a chaotic spill of black, and her eyes... her eyes were old, filled with the weary, patient hatred of the perpetually hunted, dark as raw obsidian.
 She scanned the room, not for exits (she was too much of a realist for that) but for the things that could kill her.
 The almost invisible seams of the automated turrets in the ceiling, the subtle shimmer in the air that betrayed a laser grid, the pressure plates she could feel even through the soles of her worn boots.

 Cross's smile was a thin, bloodless wound.
 "An impressive threat assessment.
 A shame such talents are wasted on... freelance acquisitions."